barduinor/box-workshop-python/workshops/search/search.md

 `pineapple.txt` has the word `ananas` in the description and content.

 ## Try searching only in the name
-Modify your search method to only search in the name.
+Let's modify the search method to accept a parameter that allows the developer to specify in which attributes the search should be performed.
 ```python
 def simple_search(query: str, content_types: Iterable[str] = None) -> Iterable["Item"]:
     """Search by query in any Box content"""